-- (v) Payment of Restricted Share Units.
-Restricted Share Units that become payable in accordance with their terms and conditions shall be settled in cash, Common Shares, Restricted Shares, or a combination thereof, as determined by the Committee. - (vi) Ownership.
+(v) Payment of Restricted Share Units.
+Restricted Share Units that become payable in accordance with their terms and conditions shall be settled in cash, Common Shares, Restricted Shares, or a combination thereof, as determined by the Committee.

+(vi) Ownership.
 Restricted Shares shall be registered in the name of the Participant on the books and records of the Company or its designee (or by one or more physical certificates if physical certificates are issued) subject to the applicable restrictions imposed by the Plan.
 At the end of the Restriction Period that applies to Restricted Shares, the number of shares to which the Participant is entitled shall be delivered to the Participant free and clear of the restrictions, either in certificated or book-entry form.
-No Common Shares shall be registered in the name of the Participant with respect to Restricted Share Units, and Participants shall have no ownership interest in the Common Shares to which the Restricted Share Units relate, unless and until payment is made in Common Shares. - (vii) Forfeiture.
-If a Participant who holds Restricted Shares or Restricted Share Units fails to satisfy the restrictions, terms or conditions applicable to the Award, except as otherwise determined by the Committee, or permitted by Section 5(e), the Participant shall forfeit the Restricted Shares or Restricted Share Units.
-The Committee may at any time waive such restrictions or accelerate the date or dates on which the restrictions will lapse upon a Change in Control or a Participant's death or Disability; however, to the extent the Restricted Shares or Restricted Share Units are intended to qualify for the Performance Based Exception, the provisions of Section 6(d)(iv) will apply.
+No Common Shares shall be registered in the name of the Participant with respect to Restricted Share Units, and Participants shall have no ownership interest in the Common Shares to which the Restricted Share Units relate, unless and until payment is made in Common Shares.

+(vii) Forfeiture.
+If a Participant who holds Restricted Shares or Restricted Share Units fails to satisfy the restrictions, terms or conditions applicable to the Award, except as otherwise determined by the Committee, or permitted by Section 0, the Participant shall forfeit the Restricted Shares or Restricted Share Units.
+The Committee may at any time waive such restrictions or accelerate the date or dates on which the restrictions will lapse upon a Change in Control or a Participant's death or Disability.

-Performance-Based Exception-Awards.
+(d) Performance-Based Awards.